 Association, Temasek Holdings, California State Teachers'

-Retirement System, and Canada Pension Plan Investment Board have
+Retirement System, and Canada Pension Plan Investment Board,

-invested in the new fund, one of the sources said.
+have invested in the new fund, the source said.

 The firm is expected to pour more of its money into buyouts